The Casserly Sisters

-Instructor in Ballet, Tap, Contemporary & Modern
+Ballet, Tap, Contemporary & Modern

 Jeremy Bensussan is currently in his sixth season as a performer with the Minnesota Dance Theatre.
 He earned a B.F.A. in Dance from the University of Minnesota in 2010.
 Jeremy has danced in New York with the Dusan Tynek Dance Company and The Bang Group, and locally with Minnesota Opera, Flying Foot Forum, Out on a Limb and other companies.
 His regional musical theater credits include Fiddler on the Roof in New York, 9 to 5 in Ohio, Annie Get Your Gun in Wisconsin and Cats in Rhode Island, as well as French Twist, Heaven and La Cage Aux Folles in Minnesota.
 Jeremy was the regional producer of the sell-out premiere of the musical Golden Boys.
-He was the recipient of 2015 Sage Award for Outstanding Performance for his work in Lost Voices in Jazz.
+He was the recipient of The 2015 Sage Award for Outstanding Performance for his work in the company Lost Voices in Jazz.

 Kathleen Bloom has been a professional singer and actor for almost 30 years, appearing in over 50 musicals and plays across the country.
 She received rave reviews recently as the Mother Abbess in The Sound of Music at Minnetonka Civic Theatre.
 She also starred in Early Bird Special, staged by Lundstrum’s own Chrissy Fournier.
 Other credits include performing opposite Marni Nixon in the world premiere of Opal in New York City and the role of Eliza in My Fair Lady at the New England Lyric Operetta.
 She is a graduate of the American Musical and Dramatic Academy in New York and holds a Bachelor of Music degree in Vocal Performance from the University of Minnesota.
-She has directed over 30 plays and musicals for schools and community theaters around the Twin Cities, including The Music Man at the Lundstrum Performing Arts.
-She is mom to her beautiful 11-year-old daughter, LilyAnne, and has a wonderful husband, Allen Bernard.
+She has directed over 30 plays and musicals for schools and community theaters around the Twin Cities, including The Music Man at Lundstrum Performing Arts.
+She is mom to her beautiful daughter, LilyAnne, and has a wonderful husband, Allen Bernard.

-Shane has been performing in Twin Cities for most of his life, including roles with the Guthrie Theatre in Jane Eyre, Chanhassen Dinner Theater in Singing in the Rain, as well as with Lundstrum Performing Arts in Once Upon a Mattress, Hello Dolly and with PlaceBase Productions.
+Shane has been performing in The Twin Cities for most of his life, including roles with the Guthrie Theatre in Jane Eyre, Chanhassen Dinner Theater in Singing in the Rain, as well as with Lundstrum Performing Arts in Once Upon a Mattress, Hello Dolly and with PlaceBase Productions.
 He is an accomplished drummer performing locally and formerly with the indie pop-rock band Dandylion Warpaint.
 He has taught percussion in area schools including Lundstrum Performing Arts since 2013.
 Shane continues to write and record music, practicing the drums with zen-like discipline.
 Shane currently studies with Dave King (The Bad Plus, Happy Apple).

 Chrissy grew up in the 40’s and 50’s, watching the great MGM movie musicals and yearning to be part of that dazzling world.
 Having studied ballet with a Russian master as a child, and adding modern and jazz dance to her repertoire, she then studied dance at the University of Minnesota under Loyce Houlton, founder of Minnesota Dance Theatre.

-In 1962, Chrissy moved to New York, where she was cast in the Broadway production and two national tours of How To Succeed In Business Without Really Trying, under the guidance of its originators Abe Burrows, Cy Feuer, Frank Loesser, and Bob Fosse.
+In 1962, Chrissy moved to New York, where she was cast in the Broadway production and two national tours of How To Succeed In Business Without Really Trying, under the guidance of its originators Abe Burrows, Cy Feuer, Frank Loesser and Bob Fosse.
 She later joined an international company of West Side Story under the direction of Jerome Robbins and Tony Mordente.